By: Marilyn L. Davis

 It’s like that for us; some of those pieces of our old lives just don’t fit us anymore.
 We need to get rid of the people, places, and things from our addiction that might harm us today.
 We don’t have to include them in our new life in recovery.

-Altering One Aspect
+Altering Just One Aspect Makes a Difference

-I knew there were people in my group that were struggling with their written assignments, so I volunteered to read with them, and help them by writing their answers to some questions.
+I knew there were people in my group that were struggling with their written assignments, so I volunteered to read with them and help by writing their answers to some questions.
 It was a small gesture on my part, but for those who had difficulty reading and writing, I could tell that they were appreciative.

 When we had a large group that first night, two people cried when they talked about me helping them.
-One talked about the fact that I had not belittled them because they couldn’t read and write well.
-I realized by helping them, I was truly helping me get out of myself.
+One spoke of the fact that I had not belittled them because they couldn’t read and write well.
+I realized by assisting them, I was genuinely helping me get out of myself.
 In showing some compassion, I was less self-centered, so I’d accomplished my small goal that day — one successful alteration.